What does “unary operator expected” mean in Bash?

 In summary, the first place to look for is a Bash binary operator that compares the value of a variable with either a string or a number.

-Once you find it have a look at what could make that variable empty and also if you are surrounding that variable with double quotes.
+Once you find it look at what could make that variable empty and if you are surrounding that variable with double quotes.

 And you?
 Where are you seeing this error in your scripts?